Statement of Intent for Computing

 Curriculum design for Computing:

-The design of our computing curriculum is supported by a variety of online resources and has been created to meet the needs of our children.
+The design of our computing curriculum is supported by a variety of online and offline resources and has been created to meet the needs of our children.
 As the children progress through the school, we teach a layering of knowledge, vocabulary and skills for computing, where possible through cross-curricular topics.
-Although some content may be taught discretely, this means that computing is not taught in isolation, and wherever appropriate it is linked to other areas of the curriculum, for example in topic or maths, giving children the opportunities to develop and reinforce knowledge and skills already established in context.
+Although some content may be taught discretely, this means that computing is not taught in isolation, and wherever appropriate it is linked to other areas of the curriculum, for example in topic or maths, giving children the opportunities to develop and reinforce the knowledge and skills already established in context.

 Curriculum Choices for Computing: